James Russell Lowell,

 This chapter is entirely dedicated to discussing the idea that Loneliness and Individualism are constantly eroding political and societal values.
-The author tries to present some counterpoint to it:
+The author tries to present some counterpoints to it:

-- Simmel described Individualism as either Quantitative (whose main characteristic was "Independence") and Qualitative (defined more in terms of how a person stands out as "singular" against the backdrop offered by social rule).
+- Simmel described Individualism as either Quantitative (whose main characteristic was "Independence") or Qualitative (defined more in terms of how a person stands out as "singular" against the backdrop offered by social rule).